fnalways/terminus-docs/docs/manual/tutorials/host-cloud-android.md

     If another version of `adb` is installed, it may cause conflicts between `adb` servers.
 Uninstall the old version or replace it with the bundled version in `scrcpy`.
     :::

-2. Open PowerShell in the `scrcpy` directory:
+2. Open PowerShell, then navigate to the `scrcpy` directory:

     ```powershell
-    # Replace with the acutal version
+    # Replace with the acutal path
     cd .\scrcpy-win64-v3.1
     ```